 You bemoaned the injustice of an Ice Chips Only diet – and then a “clear liquids” diet – even though it didn’t really bother me.
 And when I could eat solid food, you monitored each meal the same way I watch my 3-year-old, calculating how much and how often, cheering me on each time I could eat more than the last.

 I watched you repeatedly do math in your head at all hours of the day.
 Medications, fluids, minutes-since-this-happened, hours-since-that-happened, how much I drank, how much I lost.
+How on earth do you keep it all straight with a smile on your face?

 You made me laugh me pre-MRI as you replicated the noises I would hear in the machine because I have recurring nightmares about being stuck in an air vent, and you wanted me to get through it without having to stop too many times.
 As they wheeled me away, you reminded me to breathe, because you knew I would forget.